StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 fi
 ```

+---

-**Explanation**: The `file` command determines the file type based on its content, rather than just its extension, providing a more accurate and reliable method for file type detection.
+**Explanation**: The `file` command examines the contents of a file to determine its type, offering a more accurate method than relying solely on file extensions.

 ////
 ///

 ## Element Collections

-Element collections are a common feature in Bash scripting, allowing you to manage groups of items such as filenames, user inputs, or configuration values.
-Bash provides three primary methods for handling collections: arrays, associative arrays, and space-separated strings.
+Element collections are a fundamental feature in Bash scripting that allows you to manage groups of items, such as filenames, user inputs, or configuration values.
+Bash provides three main methods for handling collections: arrays, associative arrays, and space-separated strings.

 /// admonition | Guidelines
     type: info

-- **Arrays for Collections**: <mark>**_ALWAYS_**</mark> use arrays when managing collections of elements.
+- **Arrays for Collections**: <mark>**_ALWAYS_**</mark> use arrays when managing collections of elements to ensure clarity and safety.
-- **Avoid Space-Separated Strings**: Avoid using space-separated strings for collections.
+- **Avoid Space-Separated Strings**: <mark>**_DO NOT_**</mark> use space-separated strings for handling collections.

 ///

 /// admonition | Advantages of Arrays
     type: tip

-- **Clarity and Safety**: Arrays prevent errors related to word splitting and glob expansion that can occur with space-separated strings.
+- **Clarity and Safety**: Arrays prevent errors caused by word splitting and glob expansion that can occur with space-separated strings.
-- **Flexibility**: Arrays allow for straightforward manipulation and access to individual elements, as well as simpler expansion in commands that accept multiple arguments.
+- **Flexibility**: Arrays allow for easy manipulation and access to individual elements, as well as simplified expansion in commands that accept multiple arguments.
 - **Ease of Maintenance**: Code utilizing arrays is generally clearer and easier to maintain, particularly as script complexity increases.

 ///